gurbyz/power-wheel-card/info.md

 power-wheel-card
 ====

-An intuïtive way to represent the power and energy that your home is consuming or producing.
+An intuitive way to represent the power and energy that your home is consuming or producing.
 > This component is discussed [here](https://community.home-assistant.io/t/lovelace-power-wheel-card/82374) on the Home Assistant forum.
 There's also a [wiki](https://github.com/gurbyz/power-wheel-card/wiki/Troubleshooting-guide) on GitHub.

 ## Features